openenergymonitor/guide/source/integrations/openhab.markdown

 #### Sitemap

 The second openHAB config file of interest is 'sitemap'.
-Sitemaps are used to create elements of a user interface for making openHAB items accessible to the frontend interface.
+Sitemaps are used to create elements of a user interface for making openHAB items accessible to the front-end interface.

 For example the sitemap config line to produce the emonPi Power1 in the interface is as follows: